DispatchSystems/DispatchSystem/README.md

 1. Arrest ability - `/arrest {first} {last}` arrests a ped and show it in the system

 2. Warrant Types - `/warrant {type}` have different types of bench warrants and also a toggle for outstanding

-3. Database - A civilian database for storing civilians

-4. Permissions - Permissions for Civilians, Cops, and Disptachers